 Replacing artificial turf installed on football fields generates 600 000 tonnes of mixed waste consisting of rubber, sand, and plastic each year in the European Union.
 By 2030 this volume of waste will increase, leading to over 3 million tonnes, of which the majority would never degrade in nature.

-The monthly rental payment for 5G artificial turf pitches also includes costly subsequent utilisation of the turf.
-From the point of view of preserving nature, it must be done following all environmental requirements, as removal of the old full-sized football pitch generates 250–300 tonnes of different materials.
+The monthly rental payment for 5G artificial turf fields also includes costly subsequent utilisation of the turf.
+From the point of view of preserving nature, it must be done following all environmental requirements, as removal of the old full-sized football fields generates 250–300 tonnes of different materials.

-Have a look at video how infill materials are reclaimed from used artificial turf to be reused on the football pitch after installation of the new artificial turf:
+Have a look at video how infill materials are reclaimed from used artificial turf to be reused on the football field after installation of the new artificial turf: